 Emma is a graduate of Concordia University’s Theatre Department and The National Theatre School’s Directing Program.
 She sings in the family band The Tibaldos.

-At PWM Sarah works in new play development and interdisciplinary creation and leads the Interdisciplinary Writer’s Lab.
-At the National Theatre School of Canada she works across programs as a dramaturg, creator and teacher and received their 2016 Bernard Amyot Award for Teaching.
-Sarah is currently co-creating a theatrical circus show for families Eat Sweet Feet, and High Z, an immersive installation for planetariums based on the 2011 Nobel prize winning discovery of the accelerating expansion of the universe.
-Prior to moving to Canada she was the Senior Reader at Soho Theatre in London, U.K. Sarah has also been an associate producer, company manager, literary associate and more in New York City.
+Sarah is a theatre artist, primarily a dramaturg, working in new play development and interdisciplinary creation.
+At PWM, she leads the Interdisciplinary Writers’ Lab in addition to collaborating on plays in development.
+Sarah also works at the National Theatre School of Canada as a dramaturg and teacher.
+Sarah recently co-created a circus show for families Eat Sweet Feet, and continues to work on High Z, an immersive performance installation for planetariums based on the discovery of the accelerating expansion of the universe.
+Prior to settling in Canada she was the Senior Reader at Soho Theatre in London, U.K. Sarah has also been an associate producer, company manager, literary associate and more in New York City.
 She is a graduate of Warwick University in English Literature and Theatre (U.K.), has an M.A. in Theatre from Hunter College (CUNY, NYC), and a Graduate Diploma in Communications from Concordia University (Montreal, Canada).

 Maureen has worked as a dramaturg and coordinated play development programmes in theatres and play development centres across the country.
 She was the Co-Director of the Playwrights’ Colony at the Banff Center for the Arts from 2006 to 2012 and has taught at the National Theatre School of Canada since the mid-90’s.